karthikshivas/banking/README.md

 # Banking app written in Elixir to perform actions like
 Deposit amount to User account,
 Withdraw amount from User account,
-Get Balance of a User
+Get Balance of a User and
 Fund Transfer between users

 Used Dynamic Supervisor to start a GenServer per User.
 And also used Registry to store the pid of GenServer with key as UserId